Super Show 10: Concert summary

 Next, they changed into animal-themed pajamas, and performed "Miracle", as well as songs from their sub-units, namely "Pajama Party" from Super Junior-Happy, "Me" from Super Junior-M, and "Rokkugo" from Super Junior-T. During the Latin American leg of the tour, this segment was scrapped and replaced with performances of their Latin-pop releases namely "One More Time (Otra Vez)", "Lo Siento", and "Ahora Te Puedes Marchar".
 These segments are followed by an intermission in which a massive intense laser show with EDM beats in the background were played.
 In the next segment, they performed a medley of "D.N.A", "Rockstar", and "A-Cha", which were also rearranged in EDM versions, against a backdrop of dazzling light effects.
 "A-Cha" was performed multiple times with Ryeowook belting its high notes over and over again.

 In the next segment, they performed a catalogue of their title tracks with new arrangement that emphasises on beats, starting with their latest single "Express Mode".
 This is followed by performances of "Mr. Simple" and "Bonamana".
 Heechul then played the drums to the intro of "Sorry, Sorry", accompanied by Yesung's vocal before the boy band performed it together.
 They finished off the segment with "Don't Don".

-They returned to stage with an encore performance, ending the concert with a fan song "Marry U", and "Haengbok" by walking in a line to every corner of the stage while waving to the audiences.
-The boy band will then give closing remarks before ending the concert with "Finale".
-On stops where they performed a second encore, they would sing "Miracle" such as at the show held on August 24, 2025, in Seoul.
-In addition, they also performed "Too Many Beautiful Girls" at Taipei concerts in November 2025.
-In Latin American stops, they sing "Marry U", a cover of "Ai Se Eu Te Pego" and "Miracle" as encore performances.
-The duration for each concert is approximately three hours.
+They returned to the stage for the encore, opening with "Marry U", followed by "Haengbok", while walking across every corner of the stage to wave and interact with the audience.
+The members then delivered their closing remarks before performing "Finale".
+Beginning with the Seoul performances, the group concluded the show with a second encore of "Miracle".
+During the 2026 leg of the tour, "Don't Don" and "Stuck With You" were removed from the regular setlist, while "Miracle" became a permanent part of the encore.
+The encore concerts featured a substantially redesigned setlist, opening with "Burn the Floor", "Say Less", "It's You", and "Opera", followed by performances of "A Man in Love", "U", "Mr. Simple", "Mamacita", and "Devil".
+The concert also incorporated a ballad section featuring "Mirror", "Daydream", "Raining Spell for Love", "Storm", "Evanesce", "Mid-season", and "Angela", alongside special stages by Super Junior-L.S.S., Super Junior-K.R.Y., and Super Junior-D&E. The encore concerts concluded with "Shining Star", "Wonder Boy", "Miracle", and "Too Many Beautiful Girls".
+The duration of each concert was approximately three hours.